 Turkey: a country at the crossroads of Europe, Asia and the Middle East

-Since the crisis in Syria, the percentage of refugees that make up the total population of Turkey has been rising steadily, with over 3.5 million Syrian refugees living in Turkey at the beginning of 2019.
-On behalf of the Federal Ministry for Economic Cooperation and Development (BMZ) and the EU, KfW supports projects that provide Syrian refugees in Turkey with opportunities for the future through education, vocational training and appropriate infrastructure, while at the same time supporting local communities in coping with the immense population growth.
+Since the outbreak of the Syrian crisis, Turkey has taken in the most refugees of any country in the world, with over 4 million people.
+Approximately 3.6 million of these refugees come from Syria and more than 400,000 from Iraq, Afghanistan and other countries of origin.
+On behalf of the German Federal Government and the EU, KfW is supporting projects in the first priority area, “refugees and migration”, that provide Syrian refugees in Turkey with future opportunities through education, vocational training and appropriate infrastructure, while at the same time helping local communities to cope with the immense population growth.

 KfW Office Ankara